 Twins depiction in Negev Rock Art

-Gemini, Seafaring, and the Rise of the Twin Saviors
+Gemini, Seafaring, and the Celestial Anatomy of Protection

 The Twins and their horses in Scandinavian and Negev Desert rock art